 William Farr Medal

-Any queries, please contact Rosanna Youseff, Executive Assistant
+Any queries, please contact Rosanna Mulroe, Executive Assistant

 The Prize is aimed at junior doctors at pre-consultant level, or, in pharmacy training, those practising at Advanced Stage II of the Royal Pharmaceutical Society’s Faculty or similar.
 Entry for the prize will consist of submitting a published paper in medical therapeutics or public health medicine.

 These scholarships will enable medical students to carry out training electives in developing countries.
 The purpose will be to give the students insight into and experience of, the practice of medicine in these areas.